 Example 1 Variable encoding with a variable ID print.

 Example 2.
 A complex encoding, QR Code, ID print order with batches

 In this second example, we have a more complex order where there's an ID print on the tags combined with a QR code.
 The QR Code data doesn't match the NFC tag.
 Each encoding line is replicated either 10 or 20 times and the order is divided into two labelled batches of 'North A' and 'North B'.
 A total of 70 tags are ordered here.

 This example would be ordered online with 'Variable Encoding', 'No UID Scan' and 'ID Print and/or QR Print' .
 Remember to indicate clearly on the spreadsheet whether the tags are to be locked or unlocked.

 Example 2 Encoding with ID print, QR print, variable encoding and batches.

-We have the ability to print barcodes (the ones with the vertical lines) on the tags but this is a non-standard procedure and requires a different setup.
+We have the ability to print datamatrix barcodes and other types (ie, not QR codes - the ones with the vertical lines) on the tags but this is a non-standard procedure and requires a different setup.
 Please contact us if you require barcode printing and we can run you through the options.